OmarHamdaoui/BigQuery-Connector-ODBC/README.md

 ---
 #### 3.3.3 changing the file:`/etc/simba/setup/odbc.ini` (For service Account Usage)
 > This conf is for service account usage
-> This a very important file, I have kept only the 64bit conf in my edited file.
+> This is a very important file, I have kept only the 64bit conf in my edited file.

 ***original file:*** [odbc.ini](https://github.com/OmarHamdaoui/BigQuery-Connector-ODBC/blob/main/original_file/odbc.ini)

 ***edited file:*** [odbc.ini](https://github.com/OmarHamdaoui/BigQuery-Connector-ODBC/blob/main/edited_file/odbc.ini)

-you can use directly this file, and change what I have mentioned in the note section down below.
+you can use directly this edited file, and change what I have mentioned in the note section down below.
 In this file, you need to focus on editing these parameters:
 `Catalog=` : Add the Project ID (Your BigQuery Project ID)